Causal mediation analysis decomposition of between-hospital variance: Introduction

-In the psychometric literature, several different effect size and $R^2$ type measures have been proposed for quantifying mediation in the linear structural equation modeling framework \citep{fairchild2009r,de2012r,miovcevic2018statistical,lachowicz2018novel}.
-The general challenge in quantifying mediation in terms of variance explained is that both direct and indirect effect are due to the treatment/exposure variable $Z$, making them dependent since they have to add up to the total effect.
-The potential outcomes framework helps to clarify these issues, but we first recall briefly the classical \citet{Reuben:1986} approach to mediation analysis.
-Taking $Z$ to be dichotomous, we consider the three different linear regressions

-Assuming that conditioning on $X$ is sufficient to control for confounding, the regression coefficient $\beta_1$ represents the total effect of $Z$ on $Y$, $\beta_2$ represents the direct effect of $Z$ on $Y$, and $\beta_3\beta_4$ or $\beta_1-\beta_2$ represents the indirect effect of $Z$ on $Y$ via $M$ (product and subtraction methods).

-If the variables have been standardized, the total variance of $Y$ explained by $Z$ is the square of the regression coefficient $\beta_1 = \beta_{total}$.
-For this, \citet{de2012r} considers the decomposition

-Here the terms $\beta_{direct}^2=\beta_2^2$ and $\beta_{indirect}^2=(\beta_3\beta_4)^2$ are due to the direct and indirect effects of $Z$, but the presence of the third term $\beta_{direct}\beta_{indirect}$, which can also be negative, means that the dependency of the direct and indirect effects cannot be ignored \citep{de2012r}.
-This has lead to proposals of single number effect measures that are not directly based on the decomposition \eqref{R2_type}, reviewed by \citet{miovcevic2018statistical} and \citet{lachowicz2018novel}.
-However, because these proposals are specific to the linear structural equation framework, we proceed by directly generalizing a three-way decomposition of the type \eqref{R2_type}.
-We argue that it is directly meaningful especially with multi-category categorical exposures, where the third term can be interpreted to represent the covariance of the hospital-specific direct and indirect effects.
-However, to understand the causal interpretation of \eqref{R2_type} and to generalize it, we have to derive it in the potential outcomes framework.
-Because we aim for decomposition at the scale of the outcome variable, our approach will also allow incorporation of link functions and exposure-mediator interactions.
+In the psychometric literature, mediation analysis is usually based on the classical \citet{Reuben:1986} approach.
+In that field, several different effect size and variance explained/$R^2$ type measures have been proposed for quantifying mediation in the linear structural equation modeling framework \citep{fairchild2009r,de2012r,miovcevic2018statistical,lachowicz2018novel}.
+The general challenge in quantifying mediation in terms of variance explained is that both direct and indirect effect are due to the treatment/exposure variable, making them dependent since they have to add up to the total effect \citep{de2012r}.
+In principle, the total effect variance explained can be decomposed, but the decomposition has three terms, including a covariance type term between the direct effects and the indirect effects.
+This has motivated a number of single number effect measures that are not directly based on such a decomposition, reviewed by \citet{miovcevic2018statistical} and \citet{lachowicz2018novel}.
+However, because these proposals are specific to the linear structural equation framework, we proceed to further consider the three-way decomposition of the total effect variance explained.
+We will argue that this is meaningful especially with multi-category categorical exposures.
+However, to understand the causal interpretation of the decomposition and to generalize it, we have to derive it in the potential outcomes framework.
+Because we aim for decomposition on the scale of the outcome variable, our approach will also allow incorporation of link functions and exposure-mediator interactions.

 We make a distinction between the present framework, and methods that have been proposed for multilevel mediation analysis \citep{preacher2010general,tofighi2014single,zigler2019comparison}, which refers to mediation analysis in the presence of clustered data, in particular when some of the variables are measured at the cluster rather than at individual level.
 This is different from the present problem, where although clusters are present as the hospitals, they are directly used as the categorical exposure variable.
 In our case the mediator and outcome variable, which are patient outcomes and processes of care used to construct QIs, are measured at individual level, and thus we aim for individual-level causal interpretation.
 We would be in the multilevel mediation setting if we were interested in some structural characteristic of the hospitals, such as academic affiliation, as the exposure, but we do not consider this here.
 However, in the discussion we consider briefly how our proposal can be generalized in the presence of multiple layers of exposures, such as surgeons within hospitals.